 \subsection{Data deluge \& Practical Considerations}

-The extremely high-speed capture enabled by single photon cameras can easily strain the available bandwidth and memory of a system as a large quantity of data gets acquired rapidly.
-For example, a current SPAD-based single-photon camera~\citeMain{SwissSPAD2} has a modest resolution of $512\times512$ and can run at $100$kHz, resulting in a bandwidth of $24.4$ Gbps, more than two orders of magnitude (more than the $0.1$ Gbps) needed for a conventional camera with similar specs running at $60$ fps.
+The extremely high-speed capture enabled by single-photon cameras can easily strain the available bandwidth and memory of a system as a large quantity of data gets acquired rapidly.
+For example, a current SPAD-based single-photon camera~\citeMain{SwissSPAD2} has a modest resolution of $512\times512$ and can run at $100$kHz, resulting in a bandwidth of $24.4$ Gb/s, more than two orders of magnitude more than for a conventional camera with similar specs running at $60$ fps ($\sim0.1$ Gb/s).
 This data deluge problem has been the subject of many recent works~\citeMain{codedaperture,sundar2023sodacam,CompressiveSPC}, however, these usually compress the data in a lossy way and cannot be directly used in our context for building neural scene representations.

-Further, neural representations are trained on mini-batches of pairs of rays and pixel values.
-The implication is that at each step, a random sample of pixels must be drawn uniformly from all the training data.
-For conventional images this is feasible since a few hundred images can be decoded and cached on GPU as one big tensor.
-However, this is infeasible for binary frames due to the prohibitively large amounts of data, thus posing an acute technical challenge.
+Further, NeRFs are trained on mini-batches of pairs of rays and pixel values.
+The implication is that, at each step, a random sample of pixels must be drawn uniformly from all the training data.
+For conventional images, this is feasible since a few hundred images can be decoded and cached on GPU as one big tensor.
+However, this is infeasible for binary frames because of prohibitively large amounts of data, which pose an acute technical challenge.

-To solve both these problems, we bit-pack the binary frames, which provides an $8\times$ compression, and memory-map the whole bit-packed array.
+To solve both of these problems, we bit-pack the binary frames, which provides an $8\times$ compression, and memory-map the whole bit-packed array.
 Our dataloader is then responsible for loading binary pixel data directly from the disk, decompressing and extracting the individual bits on the fly, and sending them to the GPU.
 Despite training on potentially hundreds of thousands of frames, we find that, with modern solid-state drives, this data-loading scheme is only about $20\%$ slower than when training with around a hundred conventional images that are preloaded and cached on the GPU.
 However, when using slower conventional hard disks the training time can easily double.
 Bit-packing the array does not significantly impact training time, rather it makes the dataset's disk footprint more manageable and might contribute to better cache locality.

-\subsection{Novel Capabilities of Quanta Radiance Fields}
+\section{Novel Capabilities of Quanta Radiance Fields}